 In my experience, an engaging instructor can make a world of difference to a student who is struggling to perform at his or her full potential.
 In my work as a tutor, I have helped students who claimed ELA was their least favorite subject not only improve their academic performance but also develop an interest in Reading and Writing.
 I love seeing students succeed and I have the patience it takes to meet students where they are as well as the confidence to firmly guide them to where they need to be!

-CUNY Bernard M Baruch College - BA, English Literature
+Undergraduate Degree: CUNY Bernard M Baruch College - Bachelor in Arts, English Literature

 Writing, Reading, Comics and Graphic Novels, Photography, Exercising, Going to Movies, and Socializing with Friends